Who Should Consider the Online LL.M.?

 Online Format = Convenience and Academic Excellence

 - Substance.
-A first-rate educational experience available to a geographically diverse group of students who take the same courses, learn from the same professors and earn the same degree as students enrolled on campus.
+A first-rate educational experience available to a geographically diverse group of students who take the same courses as their on-campus counterparts

 - Quality.
 Earn a reputable, accredited online graduate degree learning from distinguished professors and experienced attorneys